cvravi9/Benchmarking_SVCs/Original_Data_Comparision/Original_Germline_Data_Comparision/README.md

 * The value for SS is 1 because the Somatic Status value for Germline is 1.

-* By executing this command, two germline vcf files from the Original VCF files can be obtained.
+* By executing this command, two Germline VCF files from the Original VCF files can be obtained.

 * These vcf files are then compared using the command